ADN-DevTech/3dsMax-Python-HowTos/README.md

 ### Packages that are not examples but that are provided in this repo

-[menuhook](menuhook/README.md) is not meant to be an example (but is still interesting as such!) but as a way of attaching python functions to 3ds Max menu items.
+- [menuhook](menuhook/README.md) is not meant to be an example (but is still interesting as such!) but as a way of attaching python functions to 3ds Max menu items.
 The menuhook package is used by most of the other samples.

 ## Python Examples

 How To?

 - Develop a Transform Lock Script [transformlock](transformlock/README.md)
 - Remove all materials [removeallmaterials](removeallmaterials/README.md)
+- Quickly rename selected objects [renameselected](renameselected/README.md)

+## Extra Goodies

+- [create.sh](create.sh) will generate an empty pip package in the current working directory.